ContinualAI/avalanche/README.md

 - [Avalanche Examples](https://avalanche.continualai.org/examples)

-Having completed these two sections, you will already feel with superpowers ⚡, this is why we have also created an in-depth tutorial that will cover all the aspects of Avalanche in details and make you a true Continual Learner! :woman_student:
+Having completed these two sections, you will already feel with superpowers ⚡, this is why we have also created an in-depth tutorial that will cover all the aspects of Avalanche in detail and make you a true Continual Learner! :woman_student:

 - [From Zero to Hero Tutorial](https://avalanche.continualai.org/from-zero-to-hero-tutorial)